bryaneduarr/turbostack/config/prettier/README.md

 # `@workspace/prettier`

-Shared [Prettier](https://prettier.io/) configuration for the Turborepo workspace.
+Shared [Prettier](https://prettier.io/) configuration for the workspace.

 ## Overview

-This package provides a standardized [Prettier](https://prettier.io/) configuration used across all packages and applications within the monorepo.
+This package provides a standardized [Prettier](https://prettier.io/) configuration used across all packages and applications within the workspace.
 It ensures consistent code formatting and style throughout the project.

 ## Features

 - **Consistent Code Style** - Unified formatting across all packages and applications
 - **Import Sorting** - Organized imports using `@ianvs/prettier-plugin-sort-imports`
 - **Tailwind CSS Integration** - Support for formatting Tailwind CSS classes with `prettier-plugin-tailwindcss`
-- **Path Aliases** - Configuration for handling monorepo path aliases
+- **Path Aliases** - Configuration for handling workspace path aliases
 - **TypeScript Support** - Full integration with TypeScript files
 - **JSX/React Support** - Special handling for React components